 Newsletters are making a huge comeback.

-But unlike email newsletters from the 90s, today's newsletters have modern-day features, like content customization.
+But unlike email newsletters from the 90s, today's newsletters have modern-day features (like personalized email content).

 There's also software like Mailbrew that offers subscribers an email digest of content from Twitter, Reddit, blogs and more.